heranYang93/go-go-space/README.md

 5- Then the user is presented with a polished UI that is responsive.
 The main page is where all the main parts of the web application lies.

-6- The user has the ability to the use the navigation bar to navigate throught the page, to thoroughly explore all the different aspects of the ISS.
+6- The user has the ability to the use the navigation bar to navigate throught the page, to thoroughly explore all the different sections of the ISS.

-7-
+7- The user can click on the different spacecrafts to be presented with information on each spacecraft, as well as clicking on the astronaut and being presented with information about astronauts and the suits that are being used.

+8- The user is then presented with an interactive crewmates section where it shows all of the astronauts that are present on the ISS.

+9- Then the user is given the flight data about the ISS and a real-time tracker of the ISS and where is it located.

+10- Then the user is presented with a selection of all the planets in our solar system and cards are accompanied with each planet.
+Each card contains information about the planet.
+In addition, random facts about space are being presented to the user.

 ## Demonstration of the Web Application